Why Urban Habitat Initiatives?

 Blueprint for Greening Affordable Housing

-The book is out!
-Urban Habitat Initiatives President Kim Vermeer and Walker Wells are thrilled to announce that their book, Blueprint for Greening Affordable Housing, Revised Edition, was released by Island Press in July 2020!
+The book is one year old!
+Urban Habitat Initiatives President Kim Vermeer and Walker Wells’ book, Blueprint for Greening Affordable Housing, Revised Edition, was released by Island Press in July 2020.
 They are eager to share this comprehensive resource, full of practical methods and insightful case studies, with you.
 Get the book to discover how green building principles can be incorporated into affordable housing design, construction, and operations.